-How to Nail Your Personal Statement
+How to Write the Perfect Personal Statement

 You’ve done it—you’ve made the big decision to go into medicine.
 Maybe you’re applying to medical school, maybe PA school, or maybe you’ve graduated and now you’re applying to jobs, but it’s time to get started on your applications.
 As you’re filling out your information and deciding who to use as your references, you hit the personal statement.
 What are you supposed to do now?
 How do you write about yourself?
 How do you stand out?

 Well, it’s just that: personal.
 It’s your chance to introduce yourself to the admissions staff.

 How do I even go about writing one?

 First, review the guidelines.
 Note the length, any specific questions or prompts you should address, and know your audience.
 The fastest way to disqualify yourself is to not follow directions.

 Next, before you start worrying about what each university or job requires, think about what makes you, you.
 How are you unique, what sets you apart from the crowd?
 This is your opportunity to shine, so don’t be shy—don’t miss this opportunity!